-- This Technical Considerations Document describes the minimum design requirements and operating procedures necessary for the safe and effective interconnection of parallel Customer owned generation.
+- 1. This Technical Considerations Document describes the minimum design requirements and operating procedures necessary for the safe and effective interconnection of parallel Customer-owned generation.
 The Generator Owner's design must meet or exceed the requirements outlined in these Technical Considerations and also meet any applicable Tariff requirements.
-Some aspects of the Generator Owner's design and operation must meet PJM, RFC and NERC requirements.
-It is the Generator Owner's responsibility to know and understand all applicable requirements. - 2) The Generator Owner's Facility must meet all applicable national, state and local municipal construction, safety and electrical codes.
+Some aspects of the Generator Owner's design and operation must meet PJM, IEEE, RFC and NERC standards and requirements.
+These standards and requirements are routinely modified.
+This document attempts to enumerate the standards and requirements in effect at the time of writing.
+Company approval of the Generator Owner's design does not relieve the Generator Owner's responsibility to comply with all standards and requirements whether listed herein or not.
+It is the Generator Owner's responsibility to know and understand all applicable requirements. - 2.
+The Generator Owner's Facility must meet all applicable national, state and local municipal construction, safety and electrical codes.
 Company approval to interconnect indicates only that the minimum requirements for parallel operation outlined in this document have been satisfied.
-Such approval does not imply that the Generator Owner's Facility meets all federal, state and local standards and regulations. - 3) All equipment, circuit breakers and other current interrupting devices at the Generator Owner's Facility must be capable of interrupting the maximum available fault current at the site including any contribution from the Facility's generator. - 4) The Generator Owner must furnish and install a manual disconnect device which, when opened, will have the affect of isolating the generator from the DEC System.
+Such approval does not imply that the Generator Owner's Facility meets all federal, state and local standards and regulations.

+- 3. All equipment, circuit breakers and other current interrupting devices at the Generator Owner's Facility must be capable of interrupting the maximum available fault current at the site including any contribution from the Facility's generator. - 4.
+The Generator Owner must furnish and install a manual disconnect device which, when opened, will have the effect of isolating the generator from the DEC system.
 This disconnect device shall have a visual break such as a disconnect switch, a draw-out breaker, fuse block, etc. as appropriate to the voltage level.
 The disconnect device will, at all times, be accessible to Company personnel and be capable of being locked in the open position via a Company padlock.

-(The Company will use reasonable efforts to utilize padlocks of a size consistent with typical manufacturer's specifications.)
-For interconnection voltages of 480 volts or less, the disconnection means shall be within 3 feet of the meter.
+Note: The Company will use reasonable efforts to utilize padlocks of a size consistent with typical manufacturer's specifications.)
+For interconnection voltages of 480 volts or less, the disconnection means shall be within three feet of the meter.